tnichols217/notes/college/Extra Questions.md

 1. Williams believes that in a residential learning community, some of the most important experiences happen while living and learning alongside those different from oneself.
 Please describe a time when you learned or grew through the process of interacting with someone whose background, identity, lived experience or perspective differs from your own.
 (150-300 words)

 ## 🟨

+# Carnegie Mellon
+1. Most students choose their intended major or area of study based on a passion or inspiration that’s developed over time – what passion or inspiration led you to choose this area of study?
+(300 words)
+2. Most students choose their intended major or area of study based on a passion or inspiration that’s developed over time – what passion or inspiration led you to choose this area of study?
+(300 words)